 Get Treatment for Co-Occurring Disorders at Ocean Recovery

 If you believe that you have co-occurring disorders, let Ocean Recovery help you regain control of your life.
 Along with the above therapies, we provide trauma, nutrition, and other counseling services for eating disorders, as well.
 Experiential therapy such as art therapy, swimming, tai chi, and yoga are also available.

 Ocean Recovery provides more than dual diagnosis treatment.
-We offer addiction and eating disorder treatment, too.
-Our 90-day extended care program includes one year to one-and-half years in a sober living environment.
+We offer addiction and eating disorder treatment, too, including our 90-day extended care program.
 Our other programs include:

 - Residential rehab

 - Intensive outpatient care